 - 3. Of course, this creates the question of how a socket pair gets created in the first place.
 To make this possible, there is a special kind of socket called a server socket which isn't actually connected to any other socket.
-Rather, it waits for a connection attempt from some other computer and then creates a socket connected to the socket that attempted the connection. - C. The Encryption lab we did earlier is an illustration of this.
-Here are some excerpts from the code you were given for this lab.
-In this lab, a socket pair is created for each individual message, and then destroyed as soon as the message is sent:
+Rather, it waits for a connection attempt from some other computer and then creates a socket connected to the socket that attempted the connection. - 4.
+We will look at this in more detail in CPS221 next year.